shopware/docs/products/community-edition.md

 ## Running Shopware

-There are several opportunities to run Shopware in general.
-When speaking of the Community Edition, let's be more precise about the **Shopware Platform**, which can be included inside several [setup templates](../guides/installation/overview.md#setup-templates) or can be shipped as a One-Click-Installer.
-Of course, there are other operation forms like Docker, Valet+, which are explained in the [installation guide](../guides/installation/) section.
-Inside that section, you will also find the [system requirements](../guides/installation/overview.md#prerequisites) needed for running Shopware as a PHP application built upon Symfony.
+There are several opportunities to run Shopware in general, which are explained in the [installation overview](../guides/installation/README.md) section.
+Inside that section, you will also find the [system requirements](../guides/installation/requirements.md) needed for running Shopware as a PHP application built upon Symfony.

 ## Platform components